leilaicruz/Experimental_Journal/journal/2020-01/2020-01-28-FACs-as-microscopy-conditions-prep-II.md

-# Title: FACs experiment with the same conditions as the microscopy done to quantify the cell sizes for the pAl1-Cdc42-sfGFP strains.
+# Title: FACs experiment with the same conditions as the microscopy done to quantify the cell sizes for the pAl1-Cdc42-sfGFP strains (II).

 ## Date
 28012020-30012020